top of page

 Alternatively, regular bus 207 (Direction: Rheindorf-Nord or Alt Steinbüchel) and bus 222 (Direction: Bergisch Gladbach or Opladen) will also bring you to the BayArena on matchday.

 Your match ticket entitles you to free transport on the local Rhein-Sieg (VRS) and Rhein-Ruhr (VRR) transport networks for four hours before the game until 3am in the following morning.
-Note that this doesn't apply to E-Ticket (Mobile & Print@Home) holders !
+Be aware though, having a Bayer 04 match ticket in your possession won't be enough to use on public transport.
+You also have to download a separate public transport ticket (free) to your phone !

 FAN SHOP, MUSEUM & STADIUM TOURS